minotar/skin-spec/README.md

 The `%TextureHash%` appears to be a hash of the skin which is then linked to the account.

 It is worth noting that there appears to be no optimization of the skins being served from the `textures.minecraft.net` address.
-In some instances where someone has used certain programs which add large amounts of meta data to the PNGs, you can easliy end up with skins 10x the size.
+In some instances where someone has used certain programs which add large amounts of meta data to the PNGs, you can easily end up with skins 10x the size.
 This is worth considering if you plan to cache them.

 ### Components